Taking Care of Tracheostomy at Home

 - Moisten the catheter tip with saline solution.

-- Gently insert the suction catheter through the tracheostomy tube.
+- Gently insert the suction catheter through the tracheostomy tube while inhaling.
 Do not cover the suction control vent while you insert the catheter.
 Pass the catheter as far as you can without force, then withdraw slightly before starting suction

 - To apply suction, cover the vent with your thumb.
 Do not apply suction for more than 10 seconds.
 Release thumb from vent if you feel the catheter grab during suction.
 Gently rotate the catheter as it is withdrawn

-- Suction saline solution to clean the catheter.
+- Suction water to clean the catheter.
 Do not insert the catheter more than 3 times during a suction period.
 If more suction is needed, allow yourself a 5- or 10-minute rest.

 - Breathe deeply after the catheter is removed.
 In most cases, the use of saltwater solution and a humidifier keeps secretions thin enough to cough or suction out.